intel/luv-yocto/documentation/luv/getting-started.md

 	sr0     11:0    1  1024M  0 rom
   	```

 	In the above example, the USB drive is detected at `/media` and is called `sdc`.
+(NOTE: your drive designator may vary).
 Be very careful to correctly identify this.
 The sdc is less than 4GB, so we can be pretty sure we've identified the location; confirm that it's not mounted:
 	```
 	$ umount /dev/sdc
 		umount: /dev/sdc is not mounted (according to mtab)